 The problem I see in society is that we have a celebrity culture which ascribes superhuman status to the lucky (or unlucky depending on your perspective) few who have been deemed celebrities.
 Celebrities can do no wrong and they always seem to get the benefit of the doubt.

 14s This is a guest post by Todd Pylant whose biographical information appears in the author box below this post.
-If you would like to provide a guest post to Attempts at Honesty, please see the guest post guiines and contact me if you are […]
+If you would like to provide a guest post to Attempts at Honesty, please see the guest post guiines and contact me if […]

 If some could witness the miracles of Jesus and remain unconvinced and unconverted, we would be foolish to think that everyone will respond to our presentation and defense of the Gospel.
 The will overrides the intellect when dealing with matters of faith and world view.
 If the lack of response is an indication of failure, it is a failure that Jesus also experienced.